benzio/gridsome-starter-blog/content/posts/connect-netlify-cms.md

 Fortunately, I've been working with the Github--deploying to Netlify--long enough now that they no longer induce the physical displays of anger of endeavors past.
 However, they’re still annoying as hell.
 I just want things to work (don’t we all?).

 Connecting this
-[Gridsome Starter Blog](https://gridsome.org/starters/gridsome-blog-starter/) to Netlify CMS, the build fails each time due to a discrepancy with core-js version and, unfortunately, there are no gridsome-specific issues floating around out there to troubleshoot the issue.
+[Gridsome Starter Blog](https://gridsome.org/starters/gridsome-blog-starter/) to Netlify CMS, the build fails each time due to a discrepancy with core-js version.
+There were no

 I was able to find some related issues with Gatsby, and found that downgrading the core-js to an earlier version fixed the problem...almost an hour later.